adhocmaster/DistributedMLExperiments/collector-prom/README.md

 2. Aggregation.
 3. Topic
 4. Sources, i.e. - namespace, app, etc
+5. Rate of request?

 ## Common Configuration
 1. Target Application / name spaces
 2. hosts

 ## Metric Channel
 So, we compose a metric channel with specific configurations for it and combine it with common configurations.
 Metric channel is defined as a stream of measurements which is created for a specific purpose.
-A metric channel has an exclusive topic, a strict schema, and can have multiple sources.
+A metric channel has an exclusive topic, a strict schema or a set of schema, and can have multiple sources.

 ## Setting up purpose specific configurations: